sobhardwaj/CoreDataStore/src/CoreDataStore.Web/README.md

-Angular2 with TypeScript and Gulp
+Angular with TypeScript and Gulp
 =================================

-A basic Angular2 application with Gulp as build system.

 Prerequisites
 -------------